arees88/ML_Azure_P3_Capstone/README.md

 This project uses **Microsoft Azure Machine Learning** to configure, deploy and consume a machine learning model.

 In this project we are using both, the **Hyperdrive** and **Auto ML** APIs to train the models.
 The best of these models is deployed as an endpoint.
-The model endpoint is then tested to verify that it is working as intented by sending HTTP requests.
+The model endpoint is then tested to verify that it is working as intended by sending HTTP requests.

 We can choose any model and any data for the project, but the dataset needs to be external and not available in the Azure's ecosystem.